 Regardless of how big a change it is, the new design is intended to make navigation easier and it brings with it many of the controls that iOS and iPadOS users will be familiar with including a new Control Centre, changes to Notification Centre, and changes to app interfaces, which we will look at in more detail next.

-You’ll see full-height sidebars and changes to the toolbar in apps, which Apple says will give apps a cleaner look.
+The changes don't stop with the icons in the dock, you'll also see full-height sidebars and changes to the toolbar in apps, which Apple says will give apps a cleaner look.

 There will be a uniform shape for app icons and more consistency with their iOS and iPad counterparts.